1. London Zoo

 Founded in 1886, Arsenal is one of English football’s premier teams, having won the top division title 13 times and the FA cup on 10 occasions.

-Managed by Unai Emery, Arsenal’s top players include Petr Cech, Aaron Ramsay, Mesut Ozil and Danny Welbeck.
+Managed by Mikel Arteta, Arsenal’s top players include Bukayo Saka, Martin Odegaard, Kieran Tierney, Emile Smith Rowe and Thomas Partey.
 Arsenal’s home was Highbury stadium until May 2006, when it moved to the Emirates Stadium in North London's Holloway.

-Arsenal’s new ground has a capacity of 60,361, making it the third largest stadium in England after Wembley and Old Trafford, and cost £470 million.
-The Emirates hosts about 30 home matches each season, a mixture of Premier and Champions League and FA Cup fixtures.
+Arsenal’s ground has a capacity of 60,361, making it the fourth largest stadium in England after Wembley, Old Trafford and the Tottenham Hotspur stadium, and cost £470 million to construct.
+The Emirates hosts about 30 home matches each season, a mixture of Premier League, European and FA Cup fixtures.

 If the dates aren’t convenient or you can’t get a ticket, why not take a tour of the Emirates Stadium.